zuplo/docs/docs/dedicated/networking.md

 <ZuploIngressWithManagedDedicated />

-## Example: Customer VPC Ingress to Zuplo API Gateway
+## Customer VPC Ingress to Zuplo API Gateway

 If you have custom networking requirements, such as using a static IP address you already own, or if you want to run services such as WAFs, IDS/IPS, or other